YaBoiTroi/pr2SIM/README.md

 - Holding left-click while the script is entering/exiting a level will pause the script until the button is released
 - Minimizing the PR2 windows is not supported.
 If you do, they will unminimize themselves and position at their bootup location
 - Moving the instances is ALLOWED, but moving them while they are receiving input from the script will cause them to fail and reboot
-- I AM NOT GONNA STEAL YOUR LOGIN INFO (lol) There is only ONE single communication that the script makes which is necessary to collect the happy hour data.
-Info is saved locally to 'EPICsimDetails.ini, for you only.
-If you are concerned, just read through the code yourself (mega spaghetti-code, approved by jiggmin)  (:
 - ~~Resizing the instances is not currently supported.~~
 - ~~Currently, the script will copy values pasted in the text box during the race, which will mess with you at times.
 Anything you copied will be placed back in your clipboard after the script is finished with the clipboard.~~ (oldpr2sim, epicpr2sim)
 - ~~Excessive sleep(delay) calls while booting and setting up instances to account for server instability and PR2 input jank.
 Will be optimized later through automatic calibration and/or image processing~~ (optimized in MEGAEPICPR2SIM)